godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 one that looks better for you:

--  Disable filtering for either the tileset texture or the entire image loader (see the :ref:`doc_import_images` asset pipeline tutorial).
+-  Disable filtering and mipmaps for either the tileset texture or all tile textures if using separate images (see the :ref:`doc_import_images` asset pipeline tutorial).
--  Enable pixel snap (set: "Scene > Project Settings > Display/use_2d_pixel_snap" to true).
+-  Enable pixel snap (Set ``Project > Project Settings > Rendering > Quality > 2d > Use Pixel Snap`` to true, you can also just search for ``Pixel Snap``).
 -  Viewport Scaling can often help with shrinking the map (see the :ref:`doc_viewports` tutorial).
+Simply adding a camera, setting it to ``Current`` and playing around with it's ``Zoom`` may be a good starting point.
--  Use a single image for each tile.
-This will remove all artifacts, but can be more cumbersome to implement.
+-  You can use a single, separate image for each tile.
+This will remove all artifacts, but can be more cumbersome to implement and is less optimized.